cheriangeorge/System-Commands-course/Week1.md

   - prints username
 * less
   - allows you to read a file page by page
+* ln
+  - used to create a hard link or a symbolic link (symlink) to an existing file or directory
+  - s flag is used to create a soft link
+  - usage : ln file1 file2 ; ln -s file1 file2
 # File types
 * output of ls -l : drwxrwxrwx or lr-x--x--x (l indicates symbolic link and d indicates directory)
 * - Regular file